kevinsa5/Orbits/README.md

 Plans
 -----
++ Write a shooting method to solve the BVP (I'm here, I want to be there) and find the initial velocity for an unpowered (and powered?) object.

 + Include a graph of total kinetic energy and angular momentum over time to show which methods conserve which quantities